tralfaz/GUTS/README.md

    Begin by installing Python 3.10.
 Download the appropriate release for your O/S from https://www.python.org/downloads/

-Using the pip3 utility provided with your python istallation, unstall the
+Using the pip3 utility provided with your python installation, install the following:
-following:

   vispy
      pip3 install numpy